onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "You want to recruit producers, not consumers, and for that, you’ll need a purpose." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/god-state-network#:~:text=You%20want%20to%20recruit%20producers%2C%20not%20consumers%2C%20and%20for%20that%2C%20you%E2%80%99ll%20need%20a%20purpose.)

 > "Why join the navy if you can be a pirate?" - [Steve Jobs](https://www.goodreads.com/quotes/513460-why-join-the-navy-if-you-can-be-a-pirate)

+> "Listen, the next revolution is gonna be a revolution of ideas." - [Bill Hicks](https://www.azquotes.com/quote/131769)

 > "Here's to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes.
 The ones who see things differently.
 They're not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.
 About the only thing you can't do is ignore them.
 Because they change things.
 They push the human race forward.
 And while some may see them as the crazy ones, we see genius.
 Because the people who are crazy enough to think they can change the world, are the ones who do." - [Steve Jobs](https://www.goodreads.com/quotes/924-here-s-to-the-crazy-ones-the-misfits-the-rebels-the)